 While this story is assuredly on the extreme sounding side, the reality is that disaster can strike your rental at any time.
 Most renters are not equipped to handle the costs of something as large as a fire, leaving you to bear the brunt of the costs.
 According to Harvard’s Joint Center for Housing Studies, renters have median cash savings of $630.

 The takeaway is that when your renter has insurance, they are more likely to be able to contribute to major disasters that take place on the property.
 Average renters do not have the funds without insurance to handle catastrophes.

 Correlated to the fact that renters insurance will help in the case of disaster striking your property, it will lead to a smoother relationship between you and your tenants.
 A tenant without insurance is more likely to try to place the blame of any repair or replacement at your feet.
 A tenant who has renters insurance to cover these costs will be far more willing to take responsibility for items.

 The bottom line is that renters insurance helps mitigate risks for every party involved.
 The good news is that renters insurance is reasonably priced, with plans that start as low as $15/month.
 This means your tenants can choose a plan that fits their needs without causing undue financial hardship.

 Requiring Renters Insurance

 While it is not legal in all places to require renters insurance, in the locations it is legal, it can be a wise decision.
 Insurance will help keep your home protected from tenant related accidents and it will also benefit your tenants greatly.
-They will be protected from theft, destruction, and loss of property, leaving both you and your tenants with a greater peace of mind.
+They will be protected from theft, destruction, and loss of property, leaving both you and your tenants with greater peace of mind.

 DISCLAIMER: Turbo Tenant, LLC does not provide legal advice.
 This material has been prepared for informational purposes only.
 All users are advised to check all applicable local, state and federal laws and consult legal counsel should questions arise.